Tumut Pond Dam

-Tumut Pond Dam (/ˈtjuːmət/) is a major ungated concrete arch dam across the upper reaches of the Tumut River in the Snowy Mountains of New South Wales, Australia.
+Tumut Pond Dam (/ˈtjuːmət/) is a major gated concrete arch dam across the upper reaches of the Tumut River in the Snowy Mountains of New South Wales, Australia.
 The dam's main purpose is for the generation of hydro-power and is one of the sixteen major dams that comprise the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974 and now run by Snowy Hydro.

 The impounded reservoir is called the Tumut Pond Reservoir, or less formally, the Tumut Pondage.

 Location and features

 Completed in 1959, Tumut Pond Dam is a major dam, located approximately 3 km south-east of Cabramurra.
 The dam was constructed by a consortium comprising Kaiser-Walsh-Perini-Raymond based on engineering plans developed by the United States Bureau of Reclamation under contract from the Snowy Mountains Hydroelectric Authority.